 Shah Abbas I, Isfahan, Iran (ca. 1600–1608; presented to Shrine of ShaikhSafi Al-Din, Ardabil, Iran); Shrine of Shaikh Safi Al-Din, Ardabil, Iran(ca. 1608–sack of Ardebil, 1826); M. Farid Parbanta(until 1963; sale, Sotheby's, London,December 9, 1963, no. 111, to MMA)

 The Hagop Kevorkian Special Exhibitions Gallery, New York.
 The Metropolitan Museum of Art.
-"Princely Patrons: Three Royal Manuscripts of the Timurid Dynasty," March 4, 1995–June 4, 1995, no catalogue.
+"Princely Patrons: Three Royal Manuscripts of the Timurid Dynasty," March 4–June 4, 1995, no catalogue.

 New York.
 The Metropolitan Museum of Art.
-"Rumi," October 15, 2007–March 5, 2008, no catalogue.
+"Rumi and the Sufi Tradition," October 23, 2007–February 3, 2008, no catalogue.

 Swietochowski, Marie.
-"The historical background and illustrative character of the Metropolitan Museum's Mantiq al-Tayr of 1483."
-In Islamic Art in The Metropolitan Museum of Art, edited by Richard Ettinghausen.
+"The Historical Background and Illustrative Character of the Metropolitan Museum's Mantiq al-Tayr of 1483."
+In Islamic Art in the Metropolitan Museum of Art, edited by Richard Ettinghausen.
 New York: The Metropolitan Museum of Art, 1972. p.
 52, ill. fig. 14 (b/w).

 Kamada, Yumiko.
 "An Illustrated Manuscript of Mantiq al-Tayr in the Metropolitan Museum of Art."
 Orient vol. XLV (2010). pp. 144, 172, ill. fig. 8.